Bruno Kuzuhara

 Bruno Kuzuhara (born April 1, 2004) is an American professional tennis player.
-He has a career-high ATP singles ranking of No. 394, achieved on 22 July 2024 and a doubles ranking of No. 587, achieved on 29 September 2025.
+He has a career-high ATP singles ranking of No. 394 achieved on July 22, 2024 and a doubles ranking of No. 561 achieved on June 8, 2026.

 Kuzuhara won the 2022 Australian Open Juniors singles and doubles events.
 He reached an ITF junior combined ranking of world No. 1 in January 2022.

 Personal life

 Born in Brazil, both his parents have Japanese heritage.
 They moved to the U.S. when he was a baby.
 He now lives in Coconut Creek, Florida.
 He has trained under Brian Baker at the national campus in Florida.

 Career

 He was given his ATP tour debut as a wildcard at the 2021 US Open in the mixed doubles alongside Elvina Kalieva.

 As the top seed, he won the 2022 Australian Open in Boys singles defeating Czech Jakub Menšík.
 He also won the doubles event partnering Hong Kong player Coleman Wong.
 At 17 years old he became the fourth player from the US in the Open Era to claim the junior singles title, following in the footsteps of Andy Roddick, Donald Young and Sebastian Korda.
 He was also the first player since Czech Jiří Veselý in 2011 to sweep the singles and doubles events.

+On June 15, 2026, Kuzuhara's commitment to play college tennis for the Clemson Tigers was announced by college tennis insider Parsa Bombs.